pvojnisek/410solver/README.md

 Start the server
  ```
-uvicorn solver_webapp:app
+uvicorn index:app
 ```

 Open your browser.
-The URL is: http://localhost:8000/webapp/index.html
+The URL is: http://localhost:8000/

 ## Rest API